 The shooting created chaos in the store, sending shoppers scurrying for the exits.
 Corona police officers had initially responded to reports of an active shooter.

-The French family has filed a complaint – the precursor to a lawsuit – against both LAPD and the city of L.A. that alleges Sanchez acted based on “inadequate and inappropriate training.”MORE NEWS: LAUSD Reopens Campuses Tuesday For First Time Since March 2020
+The French family has filed a complaint – the precursor to a lawsuit – against both LAPD and the city of L.A. that alleges Sanchez acted based on “inadequate and inappropriate training.”MORE NEWS: Scott Peterson Resentenced To Life In Prison In Pregnant Wife’s Slaying

 At last report, Sanchez, who has been with LAPD since 2012, has been on paid administrative leave.